stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 }
 ```

-An _image view_ is a reference to an image and is the entry-point for operations on images such as transforms, sampling, etc.
+An _image view_ is a reference to an image and is the entry-point for operations on that image such as layout transforms, sampling, etc.

-This class initially has no functionality but will be expanded when we address textures:

 ```java
 public class View {